Rotessa/api-docs-client-old/source/includes/_transaction_schedules.md

 # Transaction Schedules

 Transaction schedules are the method by which recurring or one time payments are scheduled in Rotessa for a customer.
-Payments require a schedule date, which must be at least 2 business days in the future, as well as a frequency.
+Payments require a schedule date, which must be in the future, as well as a frequency.

 <aside class="notice">
 A customer must have bank information complete in order to make a transaction schedule for them.